While icicles hanging off the roof may look like a scene from a quintessential New England picture, they are a sign of trouble for your roof!

 What Is Heat Tape?

 Heat tape is a type of electric heater cord that’s protected from the elements.
-When put in place, such as in pipes and gutters, it works to generate just enough heat to keep water from freezing.
-The roof heat cable is placed in key areas of concern.
-And, as the weather gets colder, once the tape is plugged in, it works to stop any precipitation from forming into ice or icicles.
-As a result, water continues to flow and there’s no ice obstruction on your eaves, valleys or gutters.
+When used in pipes and gutters, it works to generate just enough heat to keep water from freezing.
+The roof heat cable is placed in areas of primary concern.
+As the weather gets colder, a homeowner can plug in the tape, which warms the area and works to stop any precipitation from forming into ice or icicles.
+As a result, water continues to flow and there’s no ice obstruction on your eaves, valleys, or gutters.

 Before you invest in heat tape, it is important to understand both the pros and the cons.
-To start with, your gutters and other areas need to be in good condition before the gutter tape is applied.
+To start with, your gutters, fascia, roof, and other areas need to be in good condition before the heat tape is applied.
 This means leaks need to be repaired first.
-Then, it’s important to place them properly inside the gutter or along the roofline where the risk is.
-It only works in a small area where the tape is placed – which means you do need to add a substantial amount to critical areas.
+Then, it’s important to place them properly inside the gutter or along the roofline where the risk of ice forming is the greatest.
+It only works in a small area where the tape is placed – which means you need to add a substantial amount to critical areas.
 The biggest drawback, aside from energy use, is that they must be installed properly to avoid any electrical hazard, so it is not a DIY task.
-Horch Roofing can install heat tape and they do recommend it for certain applications.

 Need Help Deciding?